THE UNIQUE PROBLEM OF GROIN PROTECTION IN MARTIAL ARTS

 Multiple surveys of martial artists have indicated that over 20 percent have intentionally kicked or hit the groin of an opponent during a match to either get an edge, or out of anger.
 This might sound shocking, but we are humans and in the heat of the moment we don’t always act our best.
 This is a larger issue with males due to the testicles, but it is a problem with females as well.
 This obviously makes groin protection a high priority.

 Martial arts groin protection is especially important.

-Cup position is key to groin protection for men and boys.
+Athletic cup position is key to groin protection for men and boys.

 The other unique factor in martial arts is that the body is in many different positions during sparring or a match, and the pace is very rapid.
 There are no other sports where an athlete would have his or her leg above his waist during a contest with another athlete.
-Simply raising the leg can cause a man’s cup to move up and down, and side to side.
+Simply raising the leg can cause a man’s athletic cup to move up and down, and side to side.
 This is why the support system holding it in place is so important for a man wearing a cup.
-If the cup is not over your testicles, then it can be useless, or worse.
+If the athletic cup is not over your testicles, then it can be useless, or worse.

 Protecting the groin doesn’t have to be complex.

 Men and women both have very sensitive parts between their legs and protecting them is not rocket science.
-But it does require both an understanding of how genital protection works and some basic research in the availability of high-quality products.
+But it does require both an understanding of how genital protection works, and some basic research in the availability of high quality products.

 With men and boys, that is simply making sure you wear a good quality athletic cup, with a jockstrap or compression short that holds it in place.
-Martial arts is growing in popularity each year, and as exhilarating as it can be, a groin kick is horrible.
+Martial arts are growing in popularity each year, and as exhilarating as it can be, a groin kick is horrible.
 But it will happen, and the best way to handle it is to just plan on being hit, and have the correct protection already in place.
 Purchase genital protection products that will protect this most sensitive part of your body and allow you to not worry about that next hit.